 Regardless of how much of the full price you have paid by credit card, your credit card provider will be jointly responsible with the supplier for the full amount.
-So, for example if you paid a deposit of £50 with your credit card and the balance of £450 by cheque your credit card provider will be jointly responsible for the full amount of £500.
+So, for example, if you paid a deposit of £50 with your credit card and the balance of £450 by debit card, your credit card provider will be jointly responsible for the full amount of £500.

 How do I make a claim under Section 75?

-If you have purchased goods or services by credit card and have not received them or they are faulty you have got the option to claim through your credit card provider immediately.
-However it may be wise to first contact the supplier who may replace the goods or services, or make a full refund without any problem.
+If you have purchased goods or services by credit card and have not received them or they are faulty, you are able to claim through your credit card provider immediately.
+However it may be wise to contact the supplier first and foremost as they may be able to replace the goods or services or even refund you in full.

 If you don't get the required response from the supplier then you should: